 In reality though, the process is not so easy…

-First, e-Rewards is an invite only site, so to join, you’ll need to be asked by one of their partner companies (Best Buy or Twitter as examples).
+The e-Rewards Opinion Panel program is an invite only site, so to join, you’ll need to be asked by one of their partner companies (Best Buy or Twitter as examples).

-Registration is straightforward (and free).
-Once you click the verification link (in your email) you'll create your profile by adding your name, birth-date etc. followed by an enrollment survey that you have 30 days to complete.
+If you have received an e-Rewards invite, registration is straightforward (and free).
+Once you click the verification link (in your email) you'll create your profile by adding your name, birth-date etc., followed by an enrollment survey that you have 30 days to complete.

 For me, this step is a little intrusive, and when you consider the privacy issues companies are having today… it's a legitimate worry.